-The Receiving Manager is responsible for identifying raw materials, parts, components, etc., as they are delivered to the company, confirming completeness and initial acceptability of incoming orders, and for moving inspected items to their appropriate storage areas.
+Receiving is responsible for identifying raw materials, parts, components, etc., as they are delivered to the Company, confirming completeness and initial acceptability of incoming orders, and moving inspected items to appropriate areas.

-The Manufacturing Manager is responsible for maintaining parts, components, materials, and finished product identification through final processing and packaging.
+Manufacturing (Processing) is responsible for maintaining parts, components, materials, and finished product identification through final processing and packaging.

-Traceability – Ability to trace history, application, or location of something (document, work product, part, subassembly, etc.) by means of recorded information.
+Traceability – Ability to trace all products manufactured from the same batch of raw material, or from the same manufacturing batch, to the destination (e.g., delivery, scrap, path, history, application, or location of something–document, work product, component, part, subassembly, etc.) by means of recorded information throughout the product life.